mbta/terraform_interview_exercise/README.md

 ## Objective

 Use Terraform and LocalStack to configure a Lambda function and function URL.
+LocalStack acts as a stand-in for AWS, there's no need an AWS account or access keys.
+The initial configuration in main.tf configures Terraform to make calls to the LocalStack container.

 ## Prerequisites